cameron-morrongiello/uber-vs-taxi/README.md

 Run the executable and you will be promted with a couple options.

-Chose 1 to allow the data to be read into a Red Black tree data structure.
+Choose 1 to allow the data to be read into a Red Black tree data structure.

-Chose 2 to allow the data to be read into a Hash map with linking data structure.
+Choose 2 to allow the data to be read into a Hash map with linking data structure.

 Next you will be promted with several options to analyze and display the data.

-Chose 0 to exit the program.
+Choose 0 to exit the program.